-Virtual Try On with Augmented Reality
+Virtual Try On with AR

 When buying, for example, glasses over the internet, a company might have developed an app that lets you try them on from the comfort of your bedroom.
 An image or 3D model of the glasses would be placed on your face in a camera view, allowing you to see the glasses on your face.
 That same technique is obviously applicable to all sorts of different situations and products - whatever you can imagine.